Mafoelffen1/OpenZFS-Ubuntu-Admin/ZFS-DKMS-WORK-AROUND.md

 Target systems are Debian Based; Tested on Ubuntu Systems.
 Sometimes updates of package 'zfs-dkms' fail to build the zfs modules, from a regression issue, where the code checks for supported kernel versions, and does not recognise that it support newer kernels.
 ## Details

-- When this happens, it gets a dpkg error that prevents building the ZFS modules: icp.ko  spl.ko  zavl.ko  zcommon.ko  zfs.ko  zlua.ko  znvpair.ko  zunicode.ko  zzstd.ko... in in the /lib/modules/<kernel_version>/kernel/zfs/ folder, retunring an Error code 10.
+- When this happens, it gets a dpkg error that prevents building the ZFS modules: icp.ko  spl.ko  zavl.ko  zcommon.ko  zfs.ko  zlua.ko  znvpair.ko  zunicode.ko  zzstd.ko... in in the /lib/modules/<kernel_version>/kernel/zfs/ folder, returning an Error code 10.
 - When it does that, it further prevents any other system updates.
-- The ZFS modules will still build without package 'zfs-dkms', manaually with package 'zfsutils-linux'.
+- The ZFS modules will still build without package 'zfs-dkms', manually with package 'zfsutils-linux'.
-- Uninstalling 'zfs-dkms' itself, without doing anythng else, results in a non-bootable system.
+- Uninstalling 'zfs-dkms' itself, without doing anything else, results in a non-bootable system.
 So other things need to go along with that, so that that doesn't happen.
 Or if that does happen, the user needs instructions on how to recover from that.

 ## Reporting